Review by Frank Plowright

 B.P.R.D.: Hell on Earth ended with a pause.
 At great personal cost a monster of almost unimaginable proportions was killed, and when it died many other threats became dormant.
 The pause has permitted a regrouping for the devastated B.P.R.D., now headquartered in a flying carrier imaginatively designed by Laurence Campbell.
 The series has now moved beyond supernatural, to full horror.

 Mignola’s previous writing partner John Arcudi has left and Scott Allie is the new collaborator, but the results aren’t as satisfactory because Allie’s dialogue so often consists of brief oblique statements.
 They can be clever, but it’s at the cost of clarity, and even those who’ve followed the series may have trouble picking the meaning from them.
 Adding to this confusion is Abe Sabien recovering consciousness and needing to be brought up to speed in a hurry, although a nice touch is his knowing information lost to other agents.
 Another is that with Kate gone there’s no unity among the B.P.R.D. agents other than their lack of respect for Devon as the current leader.
-With so many of the big players absent, Mignola and Allie go the extra mile to feature a broad cast known to readers, and the full complement of agents feature, although many are only seen briefly.
+With so many of the big players absent, Mignola and Allie go the extra mile to feature a broad cast known to readers, and the full complement of agents are covered, although many are only seen briefly.

 Laurence Campbell’s art is strong on design and mood, largely achieved via significant areas of black ink, but also provided with masterfully subtle highlights by colourist Dave Stewart.
 Messiah plays to Campbell’s strengths by not requiring a great deal of action beyond Howards being seen doing what Howards does, so there are plenty of magnificent vistas with dead monsters in the background given a hellish red glow.